cgao-comp/CRSLL/README.md

 # CRSLL

-**a2026_main.py** is the main function of the program
+**a2026_main.py** is the main function of the program.

-The dataset and the preprocessing code for the datasets will be made public after the paper is accepted
+The dataset and the preprocessing code for the datasets will be made public after the paper is accepted.